here-to-help-ai/here-to-help-app/README.md

 - **TypeScript** for reliable and maintainable code.
 - **Tailwind CSS** for a modern and adaptive design.
 - **Groq** for efficient data querying and processing.
-- **Assembly.ai** for advanced speech-to-text capabilities and real-time transcription accuracy.
+- **Relevance.ai** for advanced speech-to-text capabilities and real-time transcription accuracy.

 ---